jruels/adv-ansible/labs/gh_module/index.md

 1. In a browser visit: [https://github.com/settings/tokens](https://github.com/settings/tokens)
 2. Log in to GitHub if prompted
 3. Click "Generate new token"
+4. Select "Classic token"
-  1. Name token
+  5. Name token
-  2. Select "repo" and "delete_repo" scopes
+  6. Select "repo" and "delete_repo" scopes
-4. At the bottom of page click "Generate token"
+7. At the bottom of page, click "Generate token"
     Make sure you save your token because it will not be shown again.

 ## Create a custom module
 Writing an Ansible module is not difficult.
 Modules can be written in any language, but for this lab we will use Python.

-We'll create a quick little module that can create or delete a repository on github.
+We'll create a quick little module that can create or delete a repository on GitHub.

 Let's start with a basic scaffolding to see how a custom module works.